Eastern Block of the North China Craton: Eoarchean

 The Eoarchean rocks are very rare in Anshan, covering an area smaller than 20 km2.
 The basement rock was made of 3.8–3.6 billion-year-old trondhjemitic gneiss.
 It was emplaced in two phases: Phase I took place at around 3.8 billion years ago, while Phase II at approximately 3.6 billion years ago.
-The phases are evidenced by the older inclusions of gneiss in younger tronhjemite and younger tronhjemitic veins cross-cutting the older gneiss.
+The phases are evidenced by the older inclusions of gneiss in younger trondhjemite and younger trondhjemitic veins cross-cutting the older gneiss.

 Other than the plutons, plentiful Eoarchean detrital zircons were reported from the metamorphosed sedimentary rocks in eastern Hebei and few in Anshan.
 Biotite schist, fuchsite quartzite and paragneiss recorded an isotopic age of 3.88–3.55 billion years.
 This further reinforces the existence of a Hadean-Eoarchean crust, which later became the sedimentary protolith of the metamorphosed sedimentary rocks.

 In Xinyang, at the southwestern edge of the Eastern Block, 3.6 billion-year-old zircons from felsic granulite xenoliths were found.
 It implies that the Eoarchean crust might be present in the western part of Eastern Block as well.